Can Homeowners Insurance Drop You?

 Large or Expensive Claims

-Filing a large or expensive claim may result in the cancellation of your coverage.
-Insurers view large claims as an indication of future high costs, which would lead them to reduce risk by removing coverage.
+Filing a large or expensive claim may result in policy cancellation.
+Insurers view large claims as a sign of future high costs, prompting them to reduce risk by removing coverage.

 Higher Premiums